guillaumecherel/TutorialEAForModelling/README-en.md

        )

 The arguments `inputs`, `termination`, `objective` and `reevaluate` have the same role as in calibration.
-The argument `objective` is this time not a sequence but a single objective to minimise.
-The argument `x` specifies the index of the parameter to be profiled, i.e. its position within the `inputs` sequence , indexing starting at 0. `nX` is as explained before the size of the discretisation of its range.
+The argument `objective` is in this instance not a sequence but a single objective to minimise.
+The argument `x` specifies the index of the parameter to be profiled, i.e. its position within the `inputs` sequence , indexing starting at 0. `nX` is, as explained before, the size of the discretisation of its range.

-As for any evolutionary method, we need for each profile to create the OpenMOLE puzzle to execute it.
-We define a function returning the puzzle associated to a given parameter `parameter` and use it to assemble all pieces into a common puzzle, as follows :
+As with any evolutionary method, we need for each profile to create an OpenMOLE puzzle in order to execute it.
+We define a function which returns the puzzle associated with a given parameter `parameter` and use it to assemble all of the pieces into a common puzzle, as follows :